ubreddy/rezolve-docs/product-updates/August-release.md

 #### **12. SharePoint Ingestion API Fix (DRI-7099)**
 - **Impact:** High - Data ingestion
-**Description:** Fixed ingestion failing through API for SharePoint, ensuring reliable data import.
+- **Description:** Fixed ingestion failing through API for SharePoint, ensuring reliable data import.

-#### **13. Ticket 360 Template and Button Hiding (DRI-7066)**
+#### **13. Ticket 360 Template and Button Hiding (DRI-7066) --- This is descoped from this release ---**
 - **Impact:** Low - UI cleanup
-**Description:** Hide the ticket 360 template and ticket 360 button from offers list for cleaner interface.
+- **Description:** Hide the ticket 360 template and ticket 360 button from offers list for cleaner interface.
 Failed - Would be tracked in DRI-7087

 #### **14. Data Migration (DRI-7226)**
 - **Impact:** Medium - Data integrity
-**Description:** Data from Old V2 screen migrated to V3 screen.
+- **Description:** Data from Old V2 screen migrated to V3 screen.
 For any clients using V2, the present data from Announcements, Review chat, conversations, queries, knowledge gaps should not be lost as the navigation menu now directs to V3 screens for several URLs.

 #### **15. Tickets management v2 (subscription) needs to be enabled by default for POV Tenants (DRI-7263)**
 - **Impact:** Medium - POV functionality